 Sadly, relationships break down and when they do, it is best for all concerned if disputes can be resolved informally without the need to have the courts decide the outcome.
 Unfortunately, this is not always possible and court proceedings may become unavoidable.

-With assistance from a legal expert, your options can be presented and explained so you can make informed decisions that are in the best interests of you and your family.
+With assistance from an experienced family lawyer, your options can be presented and explained so you can make informed decisions that are in the best interests of you and your family.

-If you need any assistance contact one of our lawyers at [email protected] or call (08) 8344 6422 for a no-obligation discussion and for expert legal advice.
+If you need any assistance contact one of our Adelaide family and divorce lawyers at [email protected] or call (08) 8344 6422 for a no-obligation discussion and for expert legal advice.

 When a relationship breaks down things can be more complicated if children are involved.
 There is a presumption of equal shared parental responsibility in parenting matters, however each case is different and the court will treat the best interests of the children as the paramount consideration if it is asked to determine parenting arrangements.
 In some circumstances it may be determined as appropriate that one parent have sole parental responsibility for children.